 Gin.
-Once originated in the Netherlands as jenever, now extremely popular.
-The combination with tonic is indispensable on terraces and in clubs.
-Many businesses even have a special 'Gin & Tonic menu'.
-In this article I will tell you how I made my own gin with a sous vide infusion .
+Originally created in the Netherlands as jenever, it's now incredibly popular.
+Pairing it with tonic is a staple on patios and in clubs.
+Many establishments even have a special "Gin & Tonic menu."
+In this article, I'll tell you how I made my own gin using a sous vide infusion.

 What is gin?

-Gin is an alcoholic beverage with a juniper base.
+Gin is an alcoholic beverage with a juniper berry base.
 Nothing more, nothing less.
-There are a number of qualifications for gin.
-The well-known brands are London Dry Gin , Distilled Gin and Compound Gin .
-Below are the differences:
+There are several terms used to describe gin.
+Well-known brands include London Dry Gin, Distilled Gin, and Compound Gin.
+Here are the differences:

 London Dry Gin

-Does a London Dry Gin have to come from London?
-No. London Dry is a qualification that stands for a single distillation, in which all ingredients are distilled together.
+Does a London Dry gin have to come from London?
+No. London Dry is a designation that indicates a single distillation, in which all ingredients are distilled together.
 The only ingredient that may be added after distillation is water.

 Examples: Bombay Sapphire, Beefeater, Tanqueray